 - A. Workday.
 The normal workday shall consist of eight (8), nine (9) or ten (10) consecutive hours of work, including paid lunch periods. - B. Work Period.
 The normal work period shall consist of a twenty-eight (28) consecutive calendar day period.
 Employees shall be scheduled for a minimum of two (2) consecutive days off in each payroll period.
 The Employer may change the duration of the work period upon thirty (30) days written notice to the Association. - C. Work Schedules.
 The written work schedule reflecting each employee's days and hours of work shall be posted in each district headquarters at least twenty-one (21) days in advance of its effective date, except in the case of holidays where said posting shall be at least thirty (30) days in advance of its effective date.
 Emergencies declared by the Commissioner of Public Safety requiring changes in schedules effecting ten (10) or more employees for the duration of one (1) week or more may be changed without regard to the twenty-one (21) day provision.
 In any event, the Employer shall distribute summer work schedules no later than March 1 and winter schedules no later than September 1.
 All schedules shall provide for no less than sixty (60) and no more than one hundred (100) hours within a payroll period.
 To provide a uniform amount of earnings in an employee's bi-weekly pay check, employees shall carry forward all hours eligible for compensation in excess of eighty (80) in a payroll period into the next regular bi-weekly payroll period within the twenty-eight (28) day work period for which they are scheduled for less than eighty (80) hours.
 Hours carried forward are added to that payroll period to bring it up to eighty (80) hours, and this computation of time shall be made before the provisions of Article 25 apply.
+Such hours shall be considered as "administrative time" and shall be subject to the liquidation upon separation provisions of Article 10, Section 6.
 Nothing herein shall be construed as a guarantee of hours of work per day or per work period.
 With the approval of the employee's immediate supervisor, employees may mutually agree to exchange work shift assignments but such changes shall not result in overtime payment.

-The following language applies to the scheduling of Safety Education Officers and District Investigators only: in lieu of a schedule posted twenty-one (21) days in advance, District Specialists may be scheduled 8 or 10 consecutive hours flextime shifts, with no more than forty (40) hours scheduled within the work week.
+The following language applies to the scheduling of Safety Education Officers and District Investigators only: in lieu of a schedule posted twenty-one (21) days in advance, District Specialists may be scheduled 8, 9 or 10 consecutive hours flextime shifts, with no more than forty (40) hours scheduled within the work week.
 Shifts may be scheduled to accommodate work requirements as a Safety Education Officer or District Investigator.
-Approved time worked in excess of the scheduled 8 or 10 hour shift will be compensated pursuant to the overtime provisions of the contract.
+Approved time worked in excess of the scheduled 8, 9 or 10 hour shift will be compensated pursuant to the overtime provisions of the contract.